WIVT: News operation

 On June 5, 2009, WIVT and WBGH announced there would be a consolidation of news operations with sister station WETM-TV in Elmira after Newport Television made across the board cuts.
 WBNG reported all but two people from the news staff and all production personnel for the news department would be terminated.
 The Press & Sun-Bulletin later identified the two personnel remaining as news director Jim Ehmke and news anchor Peter Quinn but also said fifteen other members of the original 28 person staff, including non-news personnel, would remain based in Binghamton.
 The two stations would continue to be locally operated and maintain engineer staff at the studios on Ingraham Hill Road.
 WIVT and WBGH then began simulcasting WETM's newscasts with only regional weather coverage of the Eastern Twin Tiers.

 A separate newscast specifically focusing on the Binghamton area was brought back to WIVT and WBGH on June 28, 2009, through a simulcast on both stations.
 This effort originally consisted of a 6 p.m. weeknight newscast entirely produced from WETM's studios in Elmira.
 Eventually, production of the news and sports portions of the broadcast shifted back to the WIVT and WBGH facility.
 These segments are recorded earlier in the day (usually by 5 o'clock) and feature locally based photojournalists in Binghamton.
 A repeat of the 6 o'clock newscast at 11 was subsequently added to the schedules of WIVT and WBGH.
-During the broadcast, WSYR in Syracuse provides a local weather forecast (featuring rotating meteorologists) that is also recorded in advance.
+During the broadcast, WSYR-TV in Syracuse (the former WIXT) provides a local weather forecast (featuring rotating meteorologists) that is also recorded in advance.
 Soon after adding the hyper-local Binghamton news, WIVT ceased simulcasting WETM's newscasts making the taped weeknight newscast the only local news shown on the station.
 However, WBGH continued to air WETM's weekend 11 p.m. newscast until some point in late 2013.